Broncos TE Jake Butt out for season with torn ACL

 ▶ Trotter: Chargers' Allen out to prove he's top WR

 Jake Butt suffered a non-contact knee injury during Thursday's walkthrough practice session and the Broncos feared the tight end had a torn ACL, NFL Network's Ian Rapoport and James Palmer reported.
 An MRI later confirmed their fears.
-Butt will miss the remainder of the season.
+Butt will miss the remainder of the season, the team confirmed.

 This marks the second such injury for Butt, who missed his rookie season in 2017 while recovering from an ACL tear to his right knee suffered in the Orange Bowl during his senior season at the University of Michigan.
 Palmer reported the current injury is to Butt's left knee.